xieyuheng/inner/persons/peirce/illustrations-of-the-logic-of-science/1-the-fixation-of-belief.md

 opinions to coincide with the fact, and that there is no reason why the results of these three methods should do so.
 To bring about this effect is the prerogative of the method of science.
-Upon such considerations he has to make his choice—a choice which is far more than the adoption of any intellectual opinion, which is one of the ruling decisions of his life, to which when once made he is bound to adhere.
+Upon such considerations he has to make his choice -- a choice which is far more than the adoption of any intellectual opinion, which is one of the ruling decisions of his life, to which when once made he is bound to adhere.
 The force of habit will sometimes cause a man to hold on to